raindrum/raindrum.github.io/lawsearch.md

 // This script was made with CiteURL, an extensible framework to turn
 // legal references into URLs.
 //
-// The "schemas" variable directly below holds the data necessary to
+// The "templates" variable directly below holds the data necessary to
 // turn each kind of citation into a URL.
-Some or all of the schemas may
+Some or all of the templates may
 // have been made by a third party and are not part of CiteURL itself.
 //
 // CiteURL is copyright of Simon Raindrum Sherred under the MIT License,
 // and is available at https://github.com/raindrum/citeurl.

-const schemas = [
+const templates = [
     {
         "name": "United States Code",
         "defaults": {},